 The two different systems and styles suggest a contrasting orientation between two cultures: the sober, somewhat stiff Calvinist North against the more expressive, playful Catholic South.
 And the two most famous carillonneurs at this time, the archetypal Dutchman Jacob Vincent and the Fleming Jef Denyn, were the authentic representatives of each side of the dispute.
 It is known that they were never able to got on with each other.

-Thanks to valuable historic recordings which have survived of both the Fleming Jef Denyn and his Dutch "opponent" Jacob Vincent, we have the opportunity to get a unique acoustic impression of the old carillon at St. Rombouts in Mechelen as well as the carillon in the cupola of the Royal Palace in Amsterdam before its restoration.
-And at the same time, we acquaint ourselves with the prominent styles of carillon-playing in the early 20th century: the straightforward, conventional "Dutch style" which nonetheless has its legitimacy when playing traditional carillon music (e.g. the countless variations of folk songs, psalm settings or all the preludes, airs and dances from the 17th/18th century), and the flamboyant "Flemish style" suitable for the romantic music from the 19th/early 20th century or the new pieces expressly written for the carillon which call for a maximum of expression.
+Thanks to valuable historic recordings which have survived of both the Fleming Jef Denyn and his Dutch "opponent" Jacob Vincent, we have the opportunity to get a unique acoustic impression of the old carillon at Saint Rombouts in Mechelen as well as the carillon in the cupola of the Royal Palace in Amsterdam before its restoration.
+And at the same time, we acquaint ourselves with the prominent styles of carillon-playing in the early twentieth century: the straightforward, conventional "Dutch style" which nonetheless has its legitimacy when playing traditional carillon music (e.g. the countless variations of folk songs, psalm settings or all the preludes, airs and dances from the seventeenth and eighteenth century), and the flamboyant "Flemish style" suitable for the romantic music from the nineteenth/early twentieth century or the new pieces expressly written for the carillon which call for a maximum of expression.